PracticalRust/practical-rust/src/observability/tracing.md

 }
 ```

-Alomst any analysis of this applications emitted logs will benefit from the added structure.
+Alomst any analysis of this applications' emitted logs will benefit from the added structure.